 This cyclical pattern reflects the circular shape of the Signs, which have further resonance in the materials used in their composition.
 Iron, bronze, stone, wood, fire and ice hint at the ages of civilisation; embodying the scale of what is at risk should Will fail.

 Fortunately, Will is a great character; loyal, resourceful and wise, even before his education in the power of the Old Ones.
 He also has allies, from the wizardly Merriman to the beloved, almost goddess-like Lady.
 Tricksters abound on all sides, however; from the way Merriman pops up as a butler to the Lady’s appearance as a wren, seemingly dead on a bier.
-A homeless old man is revealed to be a Herald called the Watcher, who is at the centre of yet more mysteries, the greatest of which is grimly close to home.
+A homeless old man is revealed to be a Herald called the Walker, who is at the centre of yet more mysteries, the greatest of which is grimly close to home.
 Even Will’s nemesis, the Dark Rider, appears as a colleague of Will’s father and, like a vampire, has to be invited in to the family home.

 None of the buildings in the story are immune to the Dark; not the citadel outside time where Will first meets the Lady, and certainly not the local church.
 Many of the beliefs explored in the novel predate Christianity, but again the author finds a means of weaving together seemingly disparate mythologies.
 When the Dark attacks Will after a Christmas church service, it is revealed that churches are places in which people reflect on both Light and Dark, and thus not impregnable to the latter.